An electronic signature allows a person filling out an online form to sign it just as they would on paper.

 - The form recipient benefits form being able to considerably streamline application processing.
 No more pending applications awaiting receipt of a signed paper document.
 Signed form responses can be viewed online and downloaded in PDF format as soon as they've been submitted.
 Signatures are even visible in FormSmarts email notifications 1.

 How Does a Person Sign a Form?

-Our number one goal when designing FormSmarts electronic signatures was usability.
-To cover for the wide range of capabilities offered by browsers and computing devices, FormSmarts provides three different ways for a person to sign a form:
+Our primary goal when designing FormSmarts electronic signatures was usability.
+To cover for the wide range of capabilities offered by browsers and computing devices, FormSmarts provides three different ways for a person to sign a form.